golkii/admin-dashboard/README.md

 This is a exercise from "The Odin Project" course.
-It's just a pratice on.
+It's just a pratice.